keypom/keypom-docs/docs/keypom-sdk/welcome.md

 # Costs

-It is important to note that the Keypom contracts are 100% **FEE FREE** and will remain that way for the *forseeable future*.
+It is important to note that the Keypom contracts are 100% **FEE FREE** and will remain that way for the *foreseeable future*.
 These contracts are a public good and are meant to inspire change in the NEAR ecosystem.

 With that being said, there are several mandatory costs that must be taken into account when using Keypom.
 These costs are broken down into two categories: per key and per drop.